zizzfizzix/wp-post-upsert-webhooks/readme.txt

 You can filter logs by webhook configuration and status to track specific webhook executions.

+= Can I duplicate webhook configurations? =

+Yes, each webhook configuration has a "Duplicate" button in its header that allows you to:
+* Create an exact copy of the webhook configuration
+* Automatically name it with a [duplicate] suffix
+* For multiple duplicates, numbers are added automatically ([duplicate 2], [duplicate 3], etc.)
+* Empty webhook names remain empty when duplicated
+* The duplicated webhook is expanded for immediate editing while the source webhook is collapsed

+This is particularly useful when you need multiple similar webhook configurations with only minor differences.

 = Can I send webhooks for specific post types only? =

 Yes, you can configure each webhook endpoint to monitor specific post types and statuses.
 This allows you to have different webhooks for different content types.